VigneshVSV/hololinked-docs/source/howto/index.rst

 .. literalinclude:: code/thing_with_http_server.py
     :language: python
     :linenos:
-    :lines: 2-3, 7-20, 26-33
+    :lines: 2-3, 7-22, 29-36

 Arbitrary signature is permitted.
-Arguments are loosely typed and may need to be constrained with a schema, based on the robustness the developer is expecting in their application.
+Arguments are loosely typed and may need to be constrained with a schema based on the robustness the developer is expecting in their application.
 However, a schema is optional and it only matters that the method signature is matching when requested from a client.
 Again, specify the ``URL_path`` and HTTP request method or leave them out according to the application needs.